MrDrHax/xiaomi-redmi-note-7-installation-manual/README.md

 Open the UB ports installer.
 Your device should be recognized automatically, and the installer should guide you through the following steps, but here is a little help from me.

 1. Do not get rid of android unless you are completely sure you want to or have a backup.
 I had a lot of second thoughts about my installation, and since I didn't backup mu "stock" android version, I had to get a shady android version from another site.
 So I decided to just stick with Ubuntu touch.
-1. When asked to download a new file for copyright reasons, you can leave it either packed or unpacked.
-I decided to unpack it first, but it shouldn't matter too much.
+1. When asked to download a new file for copyright reasons, you need to unpack it first, then select the select the extracted.
 1. if you get stuck on the first step for more than a minute, you did something wrong, go to the UB ports telegram for help.

 **Boot into Ubuntu Touch**: Perfect, you did it!
 Now go through the setup processes, give your device a name, and all of that good stuff.
 An you are now done!